The Illusion of Thinking: Understanding the Strengths and Limitations of Reasoning Models via the Lens of Problem Complexity: Experiments Results

-Fig.~\ref{fig:token-dist} demonstrates the relation between the position of intermediate solutions within thoughts, their correctness, and problem complexity across all puzzle environments.
-Our analysis from reasoning traces also further validates three regimes of complexity discussed above.
+\looseness=-1 Fig.~\ref{fig:token-dist} demonstrates the relation between the position of intermediate solutions within thoughts, their correctness, and problem complexity across all puzzle environments.
+Our analysis from intermediate reasoning traces also further validates three regimes of complexity discussed above.
 For simpler problems, reasoning models often find the correct solution early in their thinking but then continue exploring incorrect solutions.
-Note the distribution of incorrect solutions (red) is shifted more upward towards end of thinking compared to correct solutions (green).
+Note the distribution of incorrect solutions (red) is comparable or shifted more upward towards end of thinking compared to correct solutions (green).
 This phenomenon, referred to as ``overthinking'' in the literature, leads to the waste of compute.
 As problems become moderately more complex, this trend reverses: models first explore incorrect solutions and mostly later in thought arrive at the correct ones.
 This time the distribution of incorrect solutions (red) is shifted more downward compared to correct ones (green).
-Finally, for the problems with higher complexity, collapse emerges, meaning that the model fails to generate any correct solutions within the thought.
+Finally, for the problems with higher complexity, collapse emerges, meaning that the model fails to recover any correct solutions within the thought and it often fixates on an early incorrect solutions, wasting the remaining thought token budget.

-Fig.~\ref{fig:acc-inner-think} presents a complementary analysis of solution accuracy within sequential segments (bins) of the thoughts in the Tower of Hanoi environment.
+\looseness=-1 Fig.~\ref{fig:acc-inner-think} presents a complementary analysis of solution accuracy within sequential segments (bins) of the thoughts in the Tower of Hanoi environment.
 It can be observed that for simpler problems (smaller N), solution accuracy tends to decrease or oscillate as thinking progresses, providing further evidence of the overthinking phenomenon.
 However, this trend changes for more complex problems, where solution accuracy increases with thinking progression—up to a certain threshold.
-Beyond this complexity threshold, in the ``collapse mode'', accuracy is zero.
+Beyond this complexity threshold, in the ``collapse mode'', accuracy is zero and model fail to recover any incorrect solution.